 In keeping with the Italian palazzo vibe, the hotel has a grand main staircase and palatial rooms with high ceilings and large windows.
-The restaurant serves fine Italian-inspired cuisine cooked by a Michelin-starred chef under an expansive skylight, and the upscale bar includes a cigar lounge, as if to hint at the light-night deal-making that went on years ago within the walls of this storied property.
+The restaurant serves fine Italian-inspired cuisine cooked by a Michelin-starred chef under an expansive skylight, and the upscale bar includes a cigar lounge, as if to hint at the late-night deal-making that went on years ago within the walls of this storied property.
 Make sure to stop in at the spa, which offers Parisian THÉMAÉ products and Finnish and Turkish saunas.

 Ul. kralja Držislava 5